jpmorganchase/Phantom/docs/user/design.rst

 how these interact and how in each step these agents and actors progress through the episode.

-Phantom provides a ``PhantomEnv`` class that provides sensible defaults for controlling each step and the progression of the actors and agents through the episode (In advanced use-cases it is possible to override this).
+Phantom provides a :class:`PhantomEnv` class that provides sensible defaults for controlling each step and the progression of the actors and agents through the episode (In advanced use-cases it is possible to override this).
 It is up to the user to define the actors and agents and define how they are connected and how they interact.

-TODO:
-The base environment derives directly from the RLlib ``MulitAgentEnv`` class which itself is based off the widely used OpenAI gym Environment interface.
-Users of either will therefore be familiar with the Phantom environment setup.

 Episode Cycle
 -------------